Jungle0430/StegoZip/README.md

 $ nohup ./run.sh >> main_result.txt
 ```

-5. Wait for the run to complete.
+5. Wait for the task to complete.
 If an error occurs, it will be reported in main_result.txt.
 Upon successful completion, the final results will be shown in the "result" folder.